Cle1cy/Scrip_holdKey/README.md

-# V0.2
-Esy tool scrip for repete the accion of a key.
+# Easy tool scrip for repete the accion of a key.

 # How download it?
 Go to release notes, download the .rar file then just floww the below instructions